This page will discuss containers and container images, as well as their use in operations and solution development.

 running workload is defined based on an image digest rather than a tag.

-That might be useful if you want to make sure that all your workload is
+That might be useful if you want to make sure that your entire workload is

 running the same code no matter what tag changes happen at the registry.